KumarManas04/ChecklistView/README.md

 //Some options
-mChecklistView.moveCheckedToBottom(false) //Move checked item to the bottom(default value is true)
+mChecklistView.moveCheckedToBottom(false) //Move checked item to the bottom(default value is true) mChecklistView.setShowUndoOption(false)   //Enable or disable option to unto item remove(default value is true)
 ```
 To get the Checklist in String form
 ```